Appropriations Committee marks up 2020 Military Construction-Veterans Affairs funding bill, includes millions for Maryland

 (Washington, D.C.) – Congressman C.A.
 Dutch Ruppersberger (D-MD) today issued the following statement following the release of a redacted version of Special Counsel Robert Mueller’s report detailing the investigation of President Trump and his campaign:

 (Timonium, MD) – Congressman Dutch Ruppersberger was unanimously elected Vice Chairman of the United States Naval Academy Board of Visitors by his colleagues earlier this week.
 Congressman Ruppersberger, a defense Appropriator, has served on the Board since 2009.

 (Washington, DC) – Congressmen C.A.
-Dutch Ruppersberger (D-MD) and Don Young (R-AK) last week introduced bipartisan legislation that will help local and state governments build coastal resiliency along the nation’s 95,000 miles of shoreline.
+Dutch Ruppersberger (D-MD) and Don Young (R-AK) along with Senators Tammy Baldwin (D-WI) and Lisa Murkowski (R-AK), today introduced bipartisan, bicameral legislation that will help local and state governments protect the country’s 95,000 miles of shoreline.

 (Washington, DC) - Today, during Women’s History Month, Congressman Elijah E. Cummings (MD-07), U.S. Senator Chris Van Hollen (D-MD), U.S.

 Expedited Repair Work Comes After Sustained Pressure by Maryland Congressional Delegation

 (WASHINGTON, DC) – Today, U.S. Senators Chris Van Hollen and Ben Cardin along with Congressmen Dutch Ruppersberger, Steny Hoyer, John Sarbanes, and Anthony Brown (all D-Md.) applauded the National Park Service’s (NPS) announcement that it will immediately use emergency contracting authority to begin repairs on the Baltimore-Washington Parkway.